robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 .. note:: `TAG:<pattern>` mode was added in Robot Framework 2.9.

-Automatically expanded keywords in log.html
+Automatically expanded keywords in log
 -------------------------------------------

-The :option:`--autoexpandkeywords` option set keywords initially to visible in log.html.
+The :option:`--expandkeywords` option set keywords initially to visible in log.

-Autoexpandkeywords supports the following modes:
+Expandkeywords supports the following modes:

 `NAME:<pattern>`
    Expand keywords matching the given pattern.
 Pattern matching rules are